qr kod na stranku

 During World War II, Pforzheim was bombed by the Allies a number of times.
 The largest raid, and one of the most devastating area bombardments of World War II, was carried out by the Royal Air Force (RAF) on the evening of 23 February 1945.
 Nearly one third of the town's population, 17,600 people, were killed in the air raid, and about 83 % of the town's buildings were destroyed.
 The Allies believed that precision instruments were being produced here for use in the German war effort and that the town was a transport centre for the movement of German troops.

-neighbours: Enz, Calw District
+Neighbours: Enz, Calw District

-Suggested citation: Michal Páleník: EU regions - Pforzheim - DE129, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE129
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Pforzheim – DE129, IZ Bratislava, retrieved from: https://www.iz.sk/PDE129, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE129